-The Public Service Commission of Wisconsin's Office of Energy Innovation (PSC) is seeking applications for the Energy Innovation Grant Program (EIGP).
-The EIGP covers a wide variety of energy related projects that reduce energy consumption and support renewable energy and energy storage, energy efficiency and demand response, electric and renewable natural gas (RNG) vehicles and infrastructure, or comprehensive energy planning.
-The PSC plans to award grants to public and private entities in Wisconsin that meet the eligibility requirements set forth herein.
-The Commission has allocated up to a total of \$7 million in grants for this round of the EIGP.
+The Public Service Commission of Wisconsin's Office of Energy Innovation (PSC or Commission) is seeking applications for the Energy Innovation Grant Program (EIGP).
+The EIGP supports the mission of the Office of Energy Innovation (OEI) with a wide variety of energy related projects.
+Annually, the Commission determines the scope of the program, including eligible applicants and activities, which is discussed herein.
+The Commission has allocated up to a total of \$10 million in grants for the 2021 round of the EIGP.